railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_production.rst

    *The master production schedule (MPS)*

+.. todo:: Is the MPS actually Procurement not Production ?

 The production plan then enables the logistics manager to play with the forecast income and outgoings and test the impact on the future stock for the product under consideration.
 It enables you for example to check that the stock doesn't fall below a certain level for the product under